kedacore/keda-docs/content/docs/2.5/scalers/gcp-pub-sub.md

 triggers:
 - type: gcp-pubsub
   metadata:
+    subscriptionSize: "5" # Deprecated, use mode and value fields instead
     mode: "SubscriptionSize" # Optional - Default is SubscriptionSize - SubscriptionSize or OldestUnackedMessageAge
     value: "5" # Optional - Default is 5 for SubscriptionSize | Default is 10 for OldestUnackedMessageAge
     subscriptionName: "mysubscription" # Required